Algebraic notation (chess): Check

 A move that places the opponent's king in check usually has the symbol "+" appended.
 Alternatively, sometimes a dagger (†) or the abbreviation "ch" is used.
-Some publications indicate a discovered check with an abbreviation such as "dis ch", or with a specific symbol.
+Some publications indicate a discovered check with an abbreviation such as "dis ch" or with a specific symbol.
 Double check is usually indicated the same as check, but is sometimes represented specifically as "dbl ch" or "++", particularly in older chess literature.
 Some publications such as ECO omit any indication of check.

 Checkmate

 Checkmate at the completion of moves is represented by the symbol "#" in standard FIDE notation and PGN.
-The word mate is commonly used instead; occasionally a double dagger (‡) or a double plus sign (++) is used, although the double plus sign is also used to represent "double check" when a king is under attack by two enemy pieces simultaneously.
-A checkmate is represented by "≠" (the not equal sign) in the macOS chess application.
+The word mate is commonly used instead; occasionally a double dagger (‡) or a double plus sign (++) is used, although the double plus sign is also used to represent double check (a king under attack by two enemy pieces simultaneously).
+In the macOS chess application, checkmate is represented by the not equal sign (≠).
 In Russian and ex-USSR publications, where captures are indicated by ":", checkmate can also be represented by "X" or "x".